trstringer/ansible-dev-by-example/README.md

 class MyModule:

     def __init__(self):
+        # define the available arguments/parameters that a user can pass to
+        # the module
         self.module_args = dict(
             name=dict(type='str', required=True),
             new=dict(type='bool', required=False, default=False)
         )

+        # seed the result dict in the object
+        # we primarily care about changed and state
+        # change is if this module effectively modified the target
+        # state will include any data that you want your module to pass back
+        # for consumption, for example, in a subsequent task
         self.result = dict(
             changed=False,
             state=dict()
         )

+        # the AnsibleModule object will be our abstraction working with Ansible
+        # this includes instantiation, a couple of common attr would be the
+        # args/params passed to the execution, as well as if the module
+        # supports check mode
         self.module = AnsibleModule(
             argument_spec=self.module_args,
             supports_check_mode=True
         )

+        # manipulate or modify the state as needed (this is going to be the
+        # part where your module will do what it needs to do)
         self.result['state'] = dict(
             original_message=self.module.params['name'],
             new_message='goodbye'
         )

+        # use whatever logic you need to determine whether or not this module
+        # made any modifications to your target
         if self.module.params['new']:
             self.result['changed'] = True

+        # during the execution of the module, if there is an exception or a
+        # conditional state that effectively causes a failure, run
+        # AnsibleModule.fail_json() to pass in the message and the result
         if self.module.params['name'] == 'fail me':
             self.module.fail_json(msg='You requested this to fail', **self.result)

+        # in the event of a successful module execution, you will want to
+        # simple AnsibleModule.exit_json(), passing the key/value results
         self.module.exit_json(**self.result)

 def main():